Red-crowned parakeet: Past subspecies

-Macquarie parakeet, C. erythrotis †: New DNA analysis is required to determine the correct status of the Macquarie parakeets, as the specimens used in Boon, Kearvell et al. (2001) were not correctly authenticated.

 Description

 Adults

 Red-crowned parakeets are green parrots with large tails.
 They are easiest to identify by their bright yellow-green plumage, and crimson forehead, lores, eye-stripes and front of the crown.
 They also have red patches on either sides of the rump.
 While they are flying, their dark blue outerwing can be visible.
 Red-crowned parakeets have grey or pale brown legs and feet.
 Their bills are white to grey with a black tip.

 Females

 Females are slightly smaller with a yellow stripe on the underwing.
 Their bill is also smaller and narrower.

 Juveniles

 Juvenile red-crowned parakeets look similar to adults.
 However, their bill has a slight pinkish tinge.
 Moreover, the iris of young parakeets starts off as dull black or brown, and becomes increasingly red as they age.
 Juvenile males also sport a stripe under the wing like the females.

 Measurements

 Vocalisations

-We can recognise red-crowned parakeets by their soft musical chattering calls.
-Those vocalisations are stronger and lower-pitched than the yellow-crowned parakeet's.
+Red-crowned parakeets can be recognised by their soft, musical, chattering calls.
+These vocalisations are stronger and lower-pitched than the yellow-crowned parakeet's.
 During flight and take off, they also emit a ki-ki-ki-ki-ki or kek-kik-kek sound.